ptums/super-simple-mailing-list-wp-plugin/README.txt

 Stable tag: 1.0

 == Description ==
 This plugin is a simple subscription plugin.
-It enables users to get emails when latest posts are published by category
+It enables users to get emails when latest posts are published by

 <b>Update November 14, 2017</b>